dangolk/f5er/README.md

 ## Stacks

 This is a convenience construct and does not exist within F5 terminology.
 It effectively allows commands to work on multiple nodes, pools, virtual servers, rules and policies in one operation.
 It uses a REST transaction to do so.
-Look at the file stack.json to see how to structure the input file.
+Look at the file stack.json to see how to structure the input file, but generally you'll want at least a FullPath field for each object.
-Show, add, update and delete operations are supported.
+Show, add, update, patch and delete operations are supported.

 ```
 ./f5er add stack -h
 add a new stack

 Usage:
   f5er add stack [flags]

  Available Flags: